Spatial LLM Architecture & Core Concepts

 return out_image, meta

 Hybrid processing pipelines must handle scale mismatches, spectral normalization, and temporal alignment.
 Raster chunking strategies should respect tile boundaries to prevent edge artifacts during model inference.
-Comprehensive methodologies for synchronizing continuous raster fields with discrete vector features are outlined in Vector Raster Hybrid Processing.
+Comprehensive methodologies are outlined in Vector Raster Hybrid Processing.

 Production Observability & Engineering Standards